 - Tom's Hardware (USA)

 - TecLab (Brazil)

-The graphics card reviewers of the above sites will provide to Cybenetics detailed reports of their GPU measurements, something that will allow us to build a Graphics Card power measurements database in the close future.
-We intend to do the same with SSDs/HDDs as well, at some point.
+The graphics card reviewers of the above sites will provide Cybenetics with detailed reports of their GPU measurements, allowing us to build a Graphics Card power measurement database soon.
+We intend to do the same with SSDs/HDDs at some point.

-Our future plans include to provide, by request, this system to every site and/or company that needs accurate GPU and SSD/HDD power measurements, for a reasonable fee which will allow us to further improve it, in both hardware and software.
+Our plans include providing, by request, this system to every site and company that need accurate GPU, CPU, and SSD/HDD power measurements for a reasonable fee which will allow us to further improve it in both hardware and software.

-If you want to learn more about the Powenetics Project, feel free to email us by using our contact form.
+If you want to learn more about the Powenetics Project, email us using our contact form.